salizzar/gordon/README.md

 And when you are in front with a web application that breaks Nginx or Apache conventions?
 Do you remember that feel, bro?

-Gordon is a try to automagically create init files using Foreman and build artifacts using fpm-cookery, on the shoulder of conventions.
+Gordon is a try to automagically create init files using Foreman and export artifacts using fpm-cookery, on the shoulder of conventions.
 Make developers free to develop, while you have apps under a minimal control in ops side of view.

 ## How it works?